 Our evening presentation

-After dinner, we all gathered in the lounge to hear our evening presentation.
+After dinner, we all gathered in the lounge to listen to the evening’s presentation.
 I was excited to hear that the topic was otters!
 We had seen a few of them on our journey, including a mother cradling her baby on her belly, and two juveniles cavorting on the shore.

 I think otters are adorable, and our guide was incredibly knowledgeable.
 Did you know that sea otters have the thickest fur of any animal?
 They spend most of their time in chilly water, and without the layer of blubber that keeps other marine mammals warm.